Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 How many kWh does it take to charge an EV for 100 miles?

-Is it cheaper to charge an EV than fill up with gas in California?
+Is it cheaper to charge an EV at home than fill up with gas in California?

-Almost always — but the margin depends on when and how you charge.
-Off-peak grid charging costs ~$0.05/mile vs. ~$0.21/mile for gas.
-Peak-hour charging narrows that gap significantly.
-Solar self-consumption brings your cost down to ~$0.017/mile or less.
+Almost always — but the margin depends on when and how you charge at home.
+Off-peak home charging costs ~$0.05/mile vs. ~$0.21/mile for gas.
+Charging at home during peak hours narrows that gap significantly.
+Solar self-consumption brings your home charging cost down to ~$0.017/mile or less.

-What is NEM 3.0 and how does it affect EV charging?
+What is NEM 3.0 and how does it affect home EV charging?

-Can I charge my EV with solar panels?
+Can I charge my EV at home with solar panels?

-How many Powerwalls do I need to charge an EV?
+How many Powerwalls do I need to charge an EV at home from solar?

-One Powerwall holds approximately 10 usable kWh — enough for about 35 miles of EV range per cycle.
-For households wanting to cover both home energy loads and meaningful EV charging from stored solar, 2–3 Powerwalls is the practical recommendation.
+One Powerwall holds approximately 10 usable kWh — enough for about 35 miles of EV range per cycle from stored solar.
+For households wanting to cover both home energy loads and meaningful EV home charging, 2–3 Powerwalls is the practical recommendation.
+SGIP rebates and the SMUD Powerwall rebate can significantly offset cost.

 EW